-As with any industry, those in multifamily have their own set of shorthand terms and jargon.
-While for some, learning this secret language is part of the fun of an industry, for others, it can cause confusion and frustration.
+As with any industry, those in multifamily have their own shorthand terms and jargon.
+For some, learning this secret language is part of the fun of any industry.
+However, it can cause confusion and frustration for others.

-One of the more common of these multifamily terms, particularly with companies doing a great deal of new construction, is the term ‘lease-up.’
-Plenty of those new to the industry, or even just new to this part of the industry, may be wondering “what a is a lease-up and why does it matter to me?”
+One of the more common and confusing multifamily terms is ‘lease-up.’
+Mainly for those new to the industry.
+You might wonder, “what is a lease-up, and why does it matter to me?”

-To help things along, this blog covers the definition of a lease-up, why it’s important, what goes into a lease-up, and a few things to consider when it’s time to calculate those all important lease-up costs.
+Below I cover the definition of a lease-up, why it’s important, what goes into a lease-up, and a few things to consider when it’s time to calculate those all-important lease-up costs.

-This may seem fairly self explanatory based on the above information, but without a successful lease-up period, the cashflow, financing, and longevity of the community will be at risk.
-A new construction lease-up period is literally make or break time for a community.
+This may seem fairly self-explanatory based on the above information, but without a successful lease-up period, the cash flow, financing, and longevity of the community will be at risk.
 On top of that, it’s not just a speed game to get as many people in the community as possible.
 It’s all about getting the right people into the property as well.
-The first residents will be the ones setting the right, or wrong, tone for the reputation of the property in the larger community (and online).
+The first residents will be the ones setting the right, or wrong, the tone for the reputation of the property in the larger community (and online).
 Getting the wrong residents in, getting bad reviews written online, having residents break leases or non-renew, and more will not just have a negative impact on the effectiveness of the lease-up, but long-term for the community as well.

 A lease-up property, particularly new construction, faces a different set of challenges than teams working to fill vacant units at established, stabilized communities.
-And that makes sense.
-Any time a new brand is working to make their mark in an established area or industry, there are definite hurdles unique to that circumstance.
+This makes sense that stabilized (sometimes referred to as occupied buildings) don’t have apartments left to lease.
+Any time a new brand is working to make its mark in an established area or industry, there are definite hurdles unique to that circumstance.

 One big issue is a lack of established authority with online search engines and very little marketing content to push out.
 Many established communities have plenty of community and unit photos and videos to showcase their community, resident testimonials, positive reviews, and more.
 In a lease-up, that isn’t really the case, particularly with a new build.
 However, using video technology, those working at a lease-up can walk prospective residents through the community, even when unfinished, to paint the picture of what it will be like to live there and instill trust and transparency into the process when those things are lacking.